 What’s happening and why?

-Mobile operators are offering 4G mobile services across the UK.
+Mobile operators are rolling out 4G mobile networks across the UK.
 4G enables mobile devices such as smartphones, laptops and tablets to access the internet at super-fast speeds.
 It will drive innovations in business, entertainment, education and public services and help the UK stay competitive in an increasingly digital world.

 When will this happen?

 The first 4G at 800 MHz services launched on 29 August 2013.
 These networks are now expanding across the UK; when and where they launch depends on the roll-out plans of the mobile operators.

 What has this got to do with you and your TV?